General (scope, grounds for accelerated procedures, time limits)

 The same grounds for omission of interview apply, except for asylum seekers under accelerated procedure for reasons of a Subsequent Application.
 No specific statistics are available for the rate of interviews conducted in the accelerated procedure.

 Persons channelled into an accelerated procedure must appeal within the same time period: 1 month after the negative decision.
 The main difference is that in accelerated procedure the decision has to be rendered by a single judge within 5 weeks.

 As the preparation of these appeals is hardly supported by NGOs and given that assistance to draft the appeal is no longer in the mandate of the orientation platforms, asylum seekers may not be aware of these deadlines and face serious difficulties in drafting a well-argued appeal.
 They can nonetheless lodge a request to benefit from legal aid (aide juridictionnelle).

 Appeals in the accelerated procedure have automatic suspensive effect, except for those where the accelerated procedure is based on: (a) safe country of origin; (b) subsequent application; and (c) threat to public order.
 These exceptions were added by the 2018 asylum reform and entail a loss of the right to remain on the territory upon notification of the negative decision.
 Asylum seekers can, however, in another separate procedure appeal before the Administrative Court within 15 days – or 48 hours in case of detention – to request that the CNDA appeal be given suspensive effect.
 The request to the Administrative Court has suspensive effect.

 The decision of OFPRA or of the Prefectures to channel an application under the accelerated procedure cannot be challenged separately from the final negative decision on the asylum claim but it is possible for the applicant to challenge their placement under accelerated procedure in the appeal against the negative decision on their claim.

 In any case of placement under the accelerated procedure, including safe country of origin cases or subsequent applications, it is always possible for the CNDA to reclassify the claim as regular procedure.
 In 2017, 207 cases under single-judge procedure were thus rechannelled into collegial hearing by the CNDA.
-Figures are not available in the 2019 report of the CNDA.
+Figures were not made available since then.